Cuprate/cuprate/database/README.md

 |----------------|---------|
 | TODO           | TODO    |

-## Layers
+# Layers
 TODO: update to more accurate information, update image.

 The database is abstracted into 5 layers internally.

 Starting from the lowest layer:
 1. **The database** - this is the actual database, or a thin Rust shim on-top of the database that calls database operations directly, e.g `get()`, `commit()`, `delete()`, etc
-2. **The trait** - this is the `trait` that abstracts over _all_ databases and allows keeping the function signatures and behavior the same but allows for swapping out databases; each database will have this implementated located in `src/backend/`, with each database (`LMDB`, `MDBX`, `sled`, etc) having its own file defining the mappings.
+2. **The trait** - this is the `trait` that abstracts over _all_ databases and allows keeping the function signatures and behavior the same but allows for swapping out databases; each database will have this implemented located in `src/backend/`, with each database (`LMDB`, `MDBX`, `sled`, etc) having its own file defining the mappings.
 This `trait` is meant to cover all features across databases, and will have provided methods that may not necessarily be the most efficient - if a database can implement a method in a better way, it is re-implemented and will shadow the provided version
 3. **The abstract database** - this is a concrete object and handle to _some_ database that implements the generic `trait`
 4. **The thread** - this is the dedicated thread that is the logical _owner_ of the abstract database.
 It acts as a kernel between the async public interface and the internal database calls.
 This thread is responsible for converting the high-level "requests" from other Cuprate crates (`add_block()`, `get_block()`, etc) via channel messages and is responsible for doing the underlying work with the database to eventually return a "response" to the calling code, again, via a channel
 5. **The `tower::Service`** - this is the public API that other Cuprate crates will interface with; the abstract database will have `tower::Service<R>` implemented for each `R`, where `R` is a specific high-level request other Cuprate crates need, e.g. `add_block()`,  `get_block()`, etc - this request is executed by "the thread" which eventually returns the result of the function